soundpress/RulesOfNYC/docs/c03/index.rst

       (i) the number of consumer entrances to such store, or

       (ii) five signs.
 In addition, a smaller sign shall be placed at each cash register clearly visible to the consumer advising the consumer of the store's program of Multiple Pricing.
 At least two (2) weeks prior to termination of Multiple Pricing, a retail store shall so notify its customers in New York City.
-Such notification shall include the conspicuous posting of signs indicating such intended termination in compliance with the second paragraph of this § 5-115(b).
+Such notification shall include the conspicuous posting of signs indicating such intended termination in compliance with the second paragraph of this 6 RCNY § 5-115(b).

    (3) Retail food store internal operations.